 Mossad, Israel’s notorious spy agency, is believed to have assassinated Palestinian, Arab and Iranian scientists in the past, though it rarely confirms such operations.

-Malaysia’s government has long been sympathetic to the Palestinian cause and does not have formal diplomatic ties with Israel.
+Malaysia’s government has long championed the Palestinian cause and does not have formal diplomatic ties with Israel.
 Prime Minister Najib Razak was the first non-Arab head of state to visit Gaza in 2013, as a guest of Hamas.

 He also led rallies at home last year opposing US President Donald Trump’s decision to recognize Jerusalem as Israel’s capital.